ESiWACE/esdm-netcdf-4.6.2-old/docs/auth.md

 ## Password Escaping {#auth_userpwdescape}

-With current password rules, it is is not unlikely that the password will contain characters that need to be escaped.
+With current password rules, it is not unlikely that the password will contain characters that need to be escaped.
 Similarly, the user may contain characters such as '@' that need to be escaped.
 To support this, it is assumed that all occurrences of `user:password` use URL (i.e. %%XX)